Best Construction Collaboration & Project Management Software Tools

 Shortcomings:

-- Navigation around the software may be tricky at times
+- Navigating the software may be tricky at times

-- The price tag is rather high and the trial period is very short
+- The price is rather high, and the trial period is very short

-- The scaling for more than one user in terms of the price is expensive
+- Price scaling for more than one user is expensive

 Pricing:

-- Starting at $599 per year per user for the “Field Productivity” solution that is a construction-focused offering
+- Starting at $599 per user per year, the Build & Operate solution is a construction-focused offering

 Customer reviews: